Stavanger - Hirtshals

 Yes, foot passengers can travel with Fjord Line ferries between Stavanger and Hirtshals.

-Use our Deal Finder to find out whether your preferred ferry is an overnight ferry.
-Here you can also find the current ferry timetables and crossing times.
-Please note that the duration of the night ferries are usually slightly longer than that of the day ferries.
+Please note that the duration of the night ferries can at times be slightly longer than that of the day ferries.

 Travel requirements can vary depending on the route, so it's important to check what documents you'll need before sailing.
 In most cases, a valid passport is required when traveling from Stavanger to Hirtshals, along with any necessary visas or national ID cards.
 Requirements may differ based on your nationality and the destination country’s regulations.
-To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel
+To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel.

-Book your ferry tickets online with Direct Ferries using our Deal Finder.
-Just enter your departure and arrival ports and the date you’d like to travel to see all available options and prices.
+To book your ferry tickets simply enter your departure and arrival ports and the date you’d like to travel to see all available options and prices.
 You’ll also be able to view alternative routes and times, so you can find the best deal to suit you.

 Look out for early booking discounts or special ticket options such as upgrades or flexi-tickets that allow you to change or cancel your booking.
 To make your sailing as smooth as possible, make sure you enter all the required information correctly, such as number of passengers and vehicle specifications.